 NOTE: All the material you need to download from the course web page is protected and restricted to the students registered in the class.

-ASSIGNMENTS: There will be 8 assignments during the quarter (the questions will be assigned one week ahead).
+ASSIGNMENTS: There will be 8 assignments during the quarter.
 Completed assignments must be submitted on Achieve before midnight on the due date day.